 Jennifer Lopez, who has said she doesn't drink, launches alcoholic beverage brand

-Actress and singer Jennifer Lopez is drawing backlash on social media for launching a line of alcoholic beverages despite having previously said she does not drink.
+Actress and singer Jennifer Lopez is drawing criticism on social media for launching a line of alcoholic beverages despite having previously said she does not drink.

-Lopez, in an Instagram video Tuesday, announced her new brand of flavored spritz cocktails called Delola.
+In an Instagram video Tuesday, Lopez announced her new brand of flavored spritz cocktails, called Delola.

 "I have been grinding nonstop for decades, and more and more, I realize the importance of enjoying life," Lopez says in the ad.
 "I just wanted to create something better.
 Better tasting, better ingredients, something I want to drink with my friends and family, and that is Delola."

-The cocktails, says Lopez in the ad, don't include the usual "artificial ingredients" and sugars that other beverages contain, and have roughly the same amount of alcohol as a glass of wine.
+The cocktails don't include the usual "artificial ingredients" and sugars that other beverages contain, and have roughly the same amount of alcohol as a glass of wine, Lopez says in the ad.

 Lopez herself is shown holding one of the beverages with a straw in her mouth, but doesn't appear to actually sip the drink.